Installation

 }

-If you're using Next.js, these settings are already the default.
+If you're using Next.js 13+, these are already the defaults — no changes needed.

-Here's a minimal example that reads pool state and prints the current reserves:
+The fastest way to verify the installation.
+This reads pool state from testnet and prints the current reserves:

 async function main() {